 Until 1960, these experiences were contained in denominations such as Assemblies of God, Foursquare, and United Pentecostal.
 But in 1960 Pentecostalism spilled over denominational lines when Dennis Bennett, rector at St. Mark’s Episcopal Church in Van Nuys California experienced what he believes was the baptism of the Holy Spirit and the gift of tongues.
 In appropriating these experiences, Charismatics sought to restore authenticity and power to strayed Methodist, Baptist, and Presbyterian traditions.

 What makes the Charismatic movement especially worthy of concern is that Charismatics hold a great deal in common with other Christian bodies.
-All are followers of Christ, have access to the Holy Spirit; come together with others to worship, study, and serve.
+They are followers of Christ, have access to the Holy Spirit; come together with others to worship, study, and serve.
 They truly love Jesus, the Scriptures and are sincere.
 They believe in the authority of the Word of God, the deity of Jesus Christ, His sacrificial death, His physical resurrection, salvation by faith and not works, the need to live a life of obedience, and to proclaim their faith.
 They really believe in their approach, but many of them are like the Jews of whom Paul said,

 “For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.”
 [Romans 10:2]

 I am concerned that the Charismatic movement tends to foster a sort of “easy believism.”
-Some who are involved in the movement focus more on signs and wonders than they do on the Word of God.
+Some who are involved in the movement seem to focus more on signs and wonders than they do on the Word of God.
 As a result, they are tossed to and fro by whatever popular doctrine is preached that week with no real foundation in the whole Word of God.

 I have no doubt there are some in the movement who are indeed anointed by God, as there are in most denominations and churches.
 This message is not directed at them, but rather I challenge those who are seeking truth to look into the pages of the Bible and see if what they are hearing from the pulpits is in accord with the Word of God.